acrolinx/acrolinx-proxy-sample/java/servlet/README.md

 ### Test the Proxy

-Given sample demonstrates consuming `api/v1/auth/sign-ins` for Acrolinx authentication.
+The given sample demonstrates consuming the rest call `api/v1/auth/sign-ins` for Acrolinx authentication.

 If you open `http://<WEBCONTAINER>/proxySample/`, like [http://localhost:8080/proxySample/](http://localhost:8080/proxySample/)
-then press SIGN IN button and it will either give you interactive url to complete sign-in or success message with details.
+then press the sign-in button and it will either give you the interactive URL to the complete sign-in or success message with details.

 ### Troubleshooting

 #### Connecting to HTTPS Acrolinx Throws `javax.net.ssl.SSLHandshakeException`

 This exception indicates that the integration and platform couldn't negotiate the desired level of security.
-Get Acrolinx SSL certificate from your administrator.
+Get the Acrolinx SSL certificate from your administrator.
-To install Acrolinx certificate to JVM's trust store, follow the [Java tool signing steps](https://docs.oracle.com/javase/tutorial/security/toolsign/rstep2.html).
+To install the Acrolinx certificate to JVM's trust store, follow the [Java tool signing steps](https://docs.oracle.com/javase/tutorial/security/toolsign/rstep2.html).

 Restart your Web server.